wko27/blog/_daily/2020-04-18-Da_Sichuan_Delivery.md

 LEARNINGS:
 * painful bosses
-* reliving the join of tetris
+* reliving the joys of tetris